To edit, or not to edit.

 “It’s too hard to edit my product photos.
 It intimidates me!”

-I tell my community it’s essential to edit their product photos, especially when they’re selling handmade products online.
+I tell my coaching clients it’s essential to edit their product photos, especially when they’re selling handmade products online.

 - It’s going to make your products look a lot better.